CurlyN/NodeJs-splitter-of-topics/breathe-heathrow/README.md

 # BreatheHeathrow
-Service that reads from Opensensors.io platform messages, parse it and publish to different topics in Opensensors.io Subscribes to;
+Service that restructuring publishing of messages on the server.
+It reads from Opensensors.io platform messages, parse it and publish to different topics in Opensensors.io
+Subscribes to;

 * /orgs/BreatheHeathrow/co